aditya43/aws/README.md

     * Can use `Kinesis Client Library` (in Java, Node, Python, Ruby, .Net).
         - `KCL (Kinesis Client Library` uses `DynamoDB` to checkpoint offsets.
         - `KCL (Kinesis Client Library` uses `DynamoDB` to track other workers and share the work amongst shards.

+### Kinesis Security
+- Control access/authorization using `IAM Policies`.
+- Encryption in flight using HTTPS endpoints.
+- Encryption at rest using `KMS (SSE - Server Side Encryption)`.
+- Ability to encrypt/decrypt data at client side (harder).
+- `VPC Endpoints` available for Kinesis to access within VPC.